VNP-Solutions/modular-scraper-backend/README.md

 - **Isolated Execution**: Each job runs in its own worker thread with isolated memory
 - **Automatic Scaling**: Configurable number of workers based on server capacity
 - **Queue Management**: Jobs are queued when all workers are busy
-- **Timeout Protection**: Workers are automatically restarted if jobs exceed timeout

 - **Graceful Degradation**: Returns busy message when queue is full
 - **Health Monitoring**: Track worker status via API endpoint